AnirbanChakraborty06/Partial-pivoting/README.md

 **************************************************************************************************************************
 The entire project is contained in the folder Partial_Pivoting_Project.
 The file Partial_Pivoting_Project\Summary_and_Strategy.docx explains what this project is about.
-Use it as a tour-guide.
+Use it as a step-by-step guide through the entire project.
-A blog related to this is also present in .........................................